20 Different Types of Fruits Explained

 Photo by Couleur on Pixabay

-Blueberries are a type of fruit that is blue.
+Blueberries are a type of blue fruit.
 They are small and have a slightly sour taste.

-These fruits are among the different types of fruits that are often used in pies, muffins, and other baked goods.
+These fruits are among the different types that are often used in pies, muffins, and other baked goods.

 Blueberries appear to benefit people with high blood pressure.